terralang/terra/README.md

         c.imag = 5
     end

+Unlike C, you can use the select operator `a.b` on pointers.
+This has the effect of dereferencing the pointer once and then applying the select operator (similar to the `->` operator in C).

+    terra doit()
+        var c : Complex
+        var pc = &c
+        return pc.real --sugar for (@pc).real
+    end

 Like functions, symbols in struct definitions are resolved at compile time, allowing for recursive structural types:

     struct LinkedList { value : int; next : &LinkedList; }